Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     ```

     **Attention:** It is normal for the `hms-discovery` service to be suspended at this point if liquid-cooled cabinets have not been powered on.
 The `hms-discovery` service is
     un-suspended during the liquid-cooled cabinet power on procedure.
-Do not re-create the `hms-discovery` `cronjob` at this point.
+Do not recreate the `hms-discovery` `cronjob` at this point.

 1. Check for `cronjob`s that have a `LAST SCHEDULE` time that is older than the `SCHEDULE` time.
 These `cronjob`s must be restarted.

-1. Check any `cronjob`s in question for errors.
+1. (`ncn-m001#`) Check any `cronjob`s in question for errors.

     ```bash
     kubectl describe cronjobs.batch -n kube-system kube-etcdbackup | egrep -A 15 Events